primegong/Find-visible-objects-by-projecting-triangles-into-the-image/README.md

 ![image](assests/framework.png)

-# This is an implementation of the stage II 3D object segmentation, which consists of three steps:
+# This is an implementation of the stage II: 3D object segmentation, which consists of three steps:
 1) Assign category information and instance id to each triangle Based on the correspondence between oblique images and the 3D mesh model, we reproject each triangle to the oblique images to obtain the category information and instance id.
 2) Eliminiate the background cluster and visible noise